4r5i4/Algonquin/2016/Winter/CST8284_Object Oriented Programming (JAVA)/Assignment2_Start/README.md

 ## References:
-    Thanks to Prof. Torunski at Algonquin College
+* Thanks to Prof. Eric Torunski at Algonquin College

 ## Terms of Use:
-	- Anyone and any party is free to use what I have written and added in this repository.
+* Anyone and any party is free to use what I have written and added in this repository.
-    - With that being said, plagarism is a serious issue, so if you copy and paste this and get caught, then the burden is on you only.
+* With that being said, plagarism is a serious issue,
+  - if you copy and paste this and get caught, then the burden is on you only.
-    I'm not responsible for anything.
+  - Therefore I'm not responsible for anything.